Runa's Clause

 2.4. so far as reasonably practicable, avoid any act or failure to act that may result in unnecessary Food Waste;

-2.5. work with the other party to ensure that the Customer’s requirements and orders for the Goods are fulfilled by the Supplier in such as a way as to minimise any Food Waste; [Drafting note: This is drafted only to cover food waste, however users may wish to combine it with other TCLP supply clauses to include consideration of carbon emissions.]
+2.5. work with the other party to ensure that the Customer’s requirements and orders for the Goods are fulfilled by the Supplier in such as a way as to minimise any Food Waste; [Drafting note: this is drafted only to cover food waste, however users may wish to combine it with other TCLP supply clauses to include consideration of carbon emissions.]

 2.6. ensure that any Rejected Goods will be rejected in a timely manner to allow the Supplier to attempt to avoid the risk of the Goods becoming Food Waste (including by the sale of Goods to a third party).